zhangrr/claude-nvidia-proxy/README.md

 # claude-nvidia-proxy (Go)

 Go https://build.nvidia.com/explore/discover, register an account, and generate an API key.
-NVIDIA provides several models, like moonshotai/kimi-k2.5、z-ai/glm4.7、z-ai/glm5 and minimaxai/minimax-m2.1 Then, configure the config.json file and run the program, ensuring it listens on port 3001.
+NVIDIA provides several models, like moonshotai/kimi-k2-thinking、minimaxai/minimax-m2.7、z-ai/glm4.7 and deepseek-ai/deepseek-v3.2，all is free.
+Then, configure the config.json file and run the program, ensuring it listens on port 3001.

 Expose `POST /v1/messages` (Anthropic/Claude style), convert to OpenAI Chat Completions, and proxy to NVIDIA (configured via `config.json`).